Michael Albert (artist): Art

-Teaching Artist

-Albert has developed a program called the "Modern Pop Art Experience" and has been traveling around the US and Europe teaching at schools, libraries and museums about his particular form of Pop Art where he makes collages from discarded cardboard consumer packages.
-He has brought this program to hundreds of venues including: The Smithsonian Museum of American Art, The Eric Carle Museum of Picture Book Art Amherst, MA, New York Public Library, and Chicago Public Library among others.
+As part of his "Modern Pop Art Experience" lecture, Albert travels the United States and Europe teaching at schools, libraries, and museums about creating collages from discarded cardboard consumer packages.
+He has brought this program to venues such as The Smithsonian Museum of American Art, The Eric Carle Museum of Picture Book Art, the New York Public Library, and the Chicago Public Library, among other places.